foolishviper/scanner/README.md

 # scanner
-Clone the repository
+Clone the repository. \n
-import the modules required for the script to work
+Import the modules required for the script to work
 Run the code using:-
 python3 scanner.py